 As an applicant, the main thing to remember is that all recruiters are looking for is someone who is a good fit for the role.
 So pretending you have certain attributes to try and get a job… won’t suit either you or the employer long-term.

-Q. If you weren’t successful for this position what other roles would you be applying for?
+13. If you weren’t the right fit for this position what other roles would you be applying for?

 - Your past successes and failures (and what you’ve learned since)